SunaHafizogullari/SunaHafizogullari-BerkeleyMLCertificate-BankMarketingCampaign/README.md

 Our recommendations for next steps are summarized as follows:
 - The model may benefit from further research on the variable selection criteria.
 A more thorough analysis should be done to eliminate the non-palatable and autocorrelated variables from the dataset.

 - The bank may be contacted and asked if we could get the campaign date for each record dataset.
 This level of detail will help us better understand if some marketing campaigns have yielded more favorable subscription rates.
-Data for Some campaigns that are not relevant anymore may be excluded from model development.
+Data for some campaigns that are not relevant anymore may be excluded from model development.
+The correlation with the economic factors may be better established.

 - A cost-benefit analysis (cost of contacting a customer vs. profit of a booked account) may be done to associate the performance metrics with the $ values.